 As I mentioned in the Over the Ridge Boy Scarf Pattern the Chunky Cupcake yarn is a bit stiff.
 Thankfully it is the kind of stiff that gets softer with use.
 The hat has a bit of slouch already which I expect to get better as it is worn more and more.
 If you aren’t a fan of the slouch, you can fold the brim up and give it a more fitted look.

 If you’ve already seen the Over the Ridge Crochet Boy Scarf you’ll know the crunch stitch is such an easy stitch pattern which gives absolutely amazing texture.
 When working in the round, the third loop of the half double crochet is pushed to the same side with each round instead of alternating sides like it does when working the crunch stitch in rows.
 Don’t you just love that spiral effect created by the hdc’s third loop?

-The inside circumference of the hat is approximately 18 inches so it is a good sized crochet kid hat.
-If you’d like to adjust the size, they ear warmer size chart works well as a guide for bottom up hats.
+The inside circumference of the hat is approximately 18 inches so it is a good-sized crochet kid hat.
+If you’d like to adjust the size, the ear warmer size chart works well as a guide for bottom-up hats.

 Over the Ridge Crochet Boy Hat

 Gauge: 4″ by 4″= 13 rounds by 11 sts using the crunch stitch in the round

 Final Size: approximately 18″ around by 9″ tall

 Size L, 8.0mm crochet hook (You can get these great crochet hooks on Amazon!)

 1 ball of #5 Bulky Weight yarn – 3.5 oz/ 138 yds